oracle-samples/oci-iot-samples/samples/python/command-response/README.md

   here.
 See the
   [proxy_set](https://eclipse.dev/paho/files/paho.mqtt.python/html/client.html#paho.mqtt.client.Client.proxy_set)
   documentation for more details.
+- `auth_type`: Authentication type: `basic` or `cert`.
+- For basic authentication:
   - `username`: The "externalKey" property of your Digital Twin.
   - `password`: The Digital Twin password; that is, the content of the vault secret corresponding to the authId property of your Digital Twin.
+- For certificate authentication:
+  - Set the path to your client certificate and key in the `client_cert` and `client_key` variables.
+  - Keep in mind that the `authId` property of your Digital Twin must match the Common Name (CN) of the certificate.

 Run the script: